Invest in the London Stock Exchange

 Compare trading platforms Compare features

 The London Stock Exchange (LSE) is the main stock exchange in the United Kingdom and is the largest stock exchange in Europe.
 The main index on the LSE is the FTSE 100 which is the 100 largest stocks on the London Stock Exchange.
-Also on the LSE is the FTSE 250, which, as you can probably work out, is the 250 largest stocks on the exchange.
+Also on the LSE is the FTSE 250, which is the next 250 largest stocks on the exchange after that first 100.

 Find out more about this major stock exchange and how you can invest in the London Stock Exchange.